TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-recurrences-recurrencerule.md

 The first one takes two parameters:

 *
-            The first parameter is a
+            The first parameter is a __DateTime__ which indicates when the exception occurs.

 *
-            The second parameter is an
+            The second parameter is an __IAppointment__ instance.
+This is the exception appointment.